 - Beginning Band Instruments

-Violin will be offered in January at $30 for 30 minutes
+Violin will be at $32 for 30 minutes

 Carey Winans holds a BM in Oboe Performance from the University of Northern Colorado, and a MM in Oboe Performance from the University of Southern California.
 She was a member of the West Point Army Band for 5 years and played oboe and English horn for the Central City Opera Company for 3 years prior to her appointment to the Army Band.
 Winans performs regularly with the Michigan Philharmonic, Ligonier Symphony, Orlando Philharmonic, and various regional symphonies within Southeast Michigan.
 Although her primary studies and employment have been in oboe playing, she is also passionate about singing, and studied voice throughout college.

 Edna Sherman has a Bachelor of Music degree in voice and has given piano lessons since she was in college.
 Edna was a public-school music teacher for many years having recently retired.
 She enjoys finding out the learning styles of her students and makes an effort to adjust her teaching style to their personalities.

 Trumpet, band instruments

 Sarah Smith is a 2011 graduate from Eastern Michigan University with a degree in music education.
 While obtaining her degree she took classes to become proficient on all band instruments but her major was focused on trumpet.
 Sarah’s love of music began when she was just seven years old when she started taking piano lessons and has only grown and intensified through college, to teaching fifth through twelfth grade vocal and instrumental music at St. Mary Catholic Central.
 Sarah taught at SMCC for three years before making the choice to stay home to start a family with her husband, Jason.
 Now she is grateful to play in Cornerstone’s orchestra and with the praise team.
 She feels a great calling to educate others in music so that they, too, can use their gifts and talents to glorify Jesus Christ.